An overview of adreno-cortical fatigue and resulting hyperestrogenism

-When adrenal glands become exhausted by chronic irritation, they no longer produce cortisol.
-Precursors such as progesterone accumulate and “spilled over” into the adjacent hormone pathway.
-This results in elevated levels of adrenal estrogen.
-In other words, when one path is blocked, hormone activity is rerouted down another pathway.
+When the adrenal glands can no longer produce cortisol (the anti-inflammatory hormone), the precursors — or building blocks — accumulate and are rerouted down the adjacent hormone pathway.
+The result is elevated levels of adrenal estrogen and other sex steroid hormones.
 A good analogy would be boating down a river.
-If a dam were built across the river, the water would back up and you would have to steer your boat down a different branch of the river to continue on your trip.
+If a dam were built across the river, the water would back up and you would have to steer the boat down a different branch of the river to continue on.

 Bagshaw S. The combined oral contraceptive.
 Risks and adverse effects in perspective (abstract).
 Drug Safety 1995; 12: 91-96.